 "I'll go ahead and prepare!"

-“Ah-Xi, bring the car.
-I am taking the Mistress down to Louwailou,” Pao informed his house-servant.
-“Bring me the limousine in my dad’s garage!”
+"Ah-Xi, bring the car.
+I am taking the Mistress down to Louwailou," Pao informed his house servant through a Message device.
+"Bring me the limousine in my dad's garage!"

-Her sycophants sat in respectful silence as Ayxin worked her way through a small mountain of dishes.
+Her sycophants sat in respectful silence as Ayxin worked through a small mountain of dishes.

 West Lake Fish in Sweet and Sour Sauce